apache/hawq-docs/admin/monitor.md

+---
-# Monitoring a HAWQ System {#topic1}
+title: Monitoring a HAWQ System
+---

 You can monitor a HAWQ system using a variety of tools included with the system or available as add-ons.

 Observing the HAWQ system day-to-day performance helps administrators understand the system behavior, plan workflow, and troubleshoot problems.
 This chapter discusses tools for monitoring database performance and activity.

-Also, be sure to review [Recommended Monitoring and Maintenance Tasks](RecommendedMonitoringTasks.md#) for monitoring activities you can script to quickly detect problems in the system.
+Also, be sure to review [Recommended Monitoring and Maintenance Tasks](RecommendedMonitoringTasks.html) for monitoring activities you can script to quickly detect problems in the system.

-## Monitoring System State {#topic3}
+## Monitoring System State <a name="topic3"></a>

 As a HAWQ administrator, you must monitor the system for problem events such as a segment going down or running out of disk space on a segment host.
 The following topics describe how to monitor the health of a HAWQ system and examine certain state information for a HAWQ system.